HOLBEIN NORTH AMERICA

 Paula Visnoski

-A New England based artist, Paula has been honing her skills as a watercolor painter since 1975.
-A collage background in fine art, graphic design and photography has assisted the development of her painting technique over the years.
+Paula is a New England-based artist who has been honing her watercolor skills since 1975.
+A college background in fine art, graphic design, and photography has helped develop her painting technique over the years.
 She uses her computer skills to work out her ideas.

-Paula’s most common themes in her studio work include pop culture portraits, figurative, animals (especially endangered ones), urban landscape scenes and still life and floral.
-Her style can be described as a mix of realism, impressionism and surrealism.
+Paula’s most common themes in her studio work include pop culture portraits, figurative subjects, animals (especially endangered ones), urban landscapes, still lifes, and floral subjects.
+Her style can be described as a mix of realism, impressionism, and surrealism.

-Looking at Paula’s work, one might question what medium it is because of her ability to use transparent layers of watercolor paint in a piece, giving the painting more of an oil or acrylic feel.
+Looking at Paula’s work, one might question the medium given her use of transparent watercolor layers, which give the painting a more oil- or acrylic-like feel.
 Extra-large paintings are done on stretched canvas with a watercolor primer.
 A few of Paula’s biggest watercolor influences are the Wyeth family of artists and Georgia O’Keeffe.

-“I have been passionate about my work since I could hold a paint brush in my hand.
-My lack of an art degree never hindered my hunger to learn as I struggled through my life in different job situations.
+“I have been passionate about my work since I could hold a paintbrush in my hand.
+My lack of an art degree never hindered my hunger to learn as I struggled through different job situations in my life.
 I strive to show people how I perceive things on my journey in this lifetime, especially things that may be ignored or misunderstood.”

 Linda Zacks